Our Curriculum Intention

 The documents below show the 'Big Ideas' for each learning unit and what will be covered within this.
 British Values are also incorporated into our planning along with a 'Wow' starter to engage children.

 Diversity Within Our Topic Curriculum

 At Colmers Farm Primary School, we strongly believe in the importance of preparing our children to thrive in the multi-cultural country and world we like in.
 We have therefore designed our curriculum to be inclusive and to celebrate the amazing diversity our city, this country and the world has to offer.
 Our curriculum is designed to promote a tolerance, respect and acceptance of the characteristics of the Equality Act 2010 (age, disability, gender reassignment, marriage and civil partnership and maternity, race, religion or belief, sex or sexual orientation) and to challenge stereotypes.
 This is achieved through discrete teaching and through incidental learning.

-The document below is used by the teachers at our school to identify, teach, discuss (including changes in attitudes over time), challenge stereotypes and celebrate elements of diversity within our school’s topic lessons (history and geography elements) within KS2.
+The document below is used by the teachers at our school to identify, teach, discuss (including changes in attitudes over time), make links with, challenge stereotypes and celebrate elements of diversity within our school’s topic lessons (history and geography elements) within KS2.

 Our Subject Intent, Implementation and Impact Statements

 The document below outlines what our aim is for each subject of our curriculum at Colmers Farm, how we teach the subject and what the impact of it will be.

 Our Topic Knowledge Organisers

 Personal Development (PD) Health and Well Being Road Map